Robustly Safe Compilation or, Efficient, Provably Secure Compilation: Robustly Safe Compilation

 Formally, a monitor \com{M} in our setting consists of a set of abstract states \com{\set{\sigma}}, the transition relation \com{\monred}, an initial state \com{\sigma_0}, the set of heap locations that matter for the monitor, \com{\set{l}}, and the current state \com{\sigma_c} (we indicate a set of elements of class $e$ as \set{e}).
 The transition relation \com{\monred} is a set of triples of the form $(\com{\sigma_s},\com{H},\com{\sigma_f})$ consisting of a starting state \com{\sigma_s}, a final state \com{\sigma_f} and a heap \com{H}.
 The transition $(\com{\sigma_s},\com{H},\com{\sigma_f})$ is interpreted as ``\emph{state \com{\sigma_s} transitions to \com{\sigma_f} when the heap is \com{H}}''.
 When determining the monitor transition in response to a program action, we restrict the program's heap to the location set \com{\set{l}}, i.e., to the set of locations the monitor cares about.
 This heap restriction is written $H\big|_{\set{l}}$.
 We assume determinism of the transition relation: for any \com{\sigma_s} and (restricted heap) \com{H}, there is at most one \com{\sigma_f} such that $(\com{\sigma_s},\com{H},\com{\sigma_f}) \in \com{\monred}$.

-Given the behaviour of a program as a trace \OB{\alpha} and a monitor \com{M} specifying a safety property, $\com{M}\vdash\com{\OB{\alpha}}$ denotes that the trace satisfies the safety property.
+Given the behaviour of a program as a trace \alsc and a monitor \com{M} specifying a safety property, $\com{M}\vdash\alsc$ denotes that the trace satisfies the safety property.
 Intuitively, to satisfy a safety property, the sequence of heaps in the actions of a trace, \emph{restricted to the locations that the monitor cares about}, must never get the monitor stuck (\Cref{tr:mon-valid}).
 Every single restricted heap must allow the monitor to step according to its transition relation (\Cref{tr:mon-us}).
 Note that we overload the $\monred$ notation here to also denote an auxiliary relation, the \emph{monitor small-step semantics} (\Cref{tr:ms-t-s-b} and \Cref{tr:ms-t-s}).

 With this setup in place, we can formalise safety, attackers and robust safety.
 In defining (robust) safety for a component, we only admit monitors (safety properties) whose \com{\set{l}} agrees with the sensitive locations declared by the component.
 Making the set of safety-relevant locations explicit in the component and the monitor gives the compiler more flexibility by telling it precisely which locations need to be protected against target-level attacks (the compiler may choose to not protect the rest).
 At the same time, it allows for expressive modelling.
-For instance, in \Cref{ex:correct}, the safety-relevant locations could be the I/O buffers from which the program performs inputs and outputs, and the safety property can constrain the input and output buffers at corresponding call and return actions involving the Fibonacci function. \begin{definition}[Safety, attacker and robust safety] \end{definition} A whole program $\com{C}$ is safe for a monitor $\com{M}$, written $\com{M}\vdash \com{C} : \com{safe}$, if the monitor accepts any trace the program generates from its initial state (\SInit{C}).
+For instance, in \Cref{ex:correct}, the safety-relevant locations could be the I/O buffers from which the program performs inputs and outputs, and the safety property can constrain the input and output buffers at corresponding call and return actions involving the Fibonacci function.
+A whole program $\com{C}$ is safe for a monitor $\com{M}$, written $\com{M}\vdash \com{C} : \com{safe}$, if the monitor accepts any trace the program generates from its initial state (\SInit{C}).

-An attacker $\com{A}$ is valid for a component $\com{C}$, written $\com{C}\vdash\com{A} : \com{atk}$, if $\com{A}$'s free names (denoted \fun{fn}{\com{A}}) do not refer to the locations that the component cares about.
+An attacker $\com{A}$ is valid for a component $\com{C}$, written $\com{C}\vdash\com{A} : \com{atk}$, if $\com{A}$'s free locations (denoted \fun{locs}{\com{A}}) are disjoint from the locations that the component cares about (denoted \com{C.\mtt{locs}}).
 This is a basic sanity check: if we allow an attacker to mention heap locations that the component cares about, the attacker will be able to modify those locations, causing all but trivial safety properties to \emph{not} hold robustly.